-What to visit in Catalonia?
-The top 20 sights and tourist attractions in Catalunya, such as Barcelona, Girona, the Costa Brava, Tarragona, Dalí museum and Montserrat.
+Best places to visit in Catalonia, region of Spain: Tips for the top 22 sightseeing, destinations and tourist attractions in Catalunya, such as cities Barcelona, Girona, the Costa Brava, Tarragona, Dalí museum and Montserrat tips.

 In the northeast of Spain is Catalonia, or as the Catalans will call it ‘Catalunya’.
-It is one of the most popular tourist regions in Spain, partly due to the capital of Catalonia, Barcelona and the popular coastline including the Costa Brava and Costa Dorada.
+It is one of the most popular tourist regions in Spain, partly due to the capital of Catalonia, Barcelona and destinations at the popular coastline including the Costa Brava and Costa Dorada.
 More than 7.5 million people live in Catalonia, for which you will find information in both Catalan and Spanish.
 The Catalans are very proud of their own identity and in recent years we have heard more and more the voices for Catalan independence.
-Catalonia is one of the three most prosperous regions in Spain, partly due to its tourist attraction.
-Catalonia is again divided into four provinces, namely Barcelona, Girona, Tarragona offer than just the beautiful city of Barcelona.
-A description of the 20 most beautiful sights in Catalonia:
+Catalonia is one of the three most prosperous regions in Spain, partly due to its tourist attractions.
+Catalonia (Catalunya) is again divided into four provinces, namely Barcelona, Girona, Tarragona and Lleida.
+After reading this article, we hope to convince you that Catalunya has more to offer than just the beautiful city of Barcelona.
+Tips for the best things to do, best places to visit, tourism and the 22 most beautiful destinations in Catalonia:

 - Port Aventura